The seeding method: A test case for classical nucleation theory in small systems: Summary

 \section{Summary}

 The seeding technique has been applied to investigate the condensation of Lennard-Jones particles and, at the same time, to test both CNT and the accuracy of widely used thermodynamic models for Lennard-Jones fluid.
 The properties of the critical clusters predicted by CNT are found to agree well with seeded simulation results when JZG EOS is employed.
 The KN EOS also performs relatively well.
 In contrast, caution is required when using DFT or the ideal gas approximation, as both exhibit significant inaccuracies at high temperatures ($T \geq 0.9$).
 Nevertheless, the ideal gas approximation in confined systems, as expressed in Eqs.~(\ref{masscons}) and (\ref{approxR}), remains of very practical value.
 It provides a simple and effective framework for initializing and guiding NVT seeded simulations, especially when no thermodynamic model for chemical potential is available.
+We restrict ourselves to the gas-liquid phase transition but the seeding technique was proved to be also a powerful technique for studying crystal nucleation \cite{Vega_Seeding_JCP2016,Sun_PRL2018}.
+Coupled with CNT calculations, NVT seeded simulations are anticipated to be of great interest for quantitative investigation of materials provided realistic interatomic potentials exist.